mshirlaw/asm-assembly/README.md

 ##Learning Intel Assembly Language

-Various sampels of code written during a course on Computer Architectures + Assembly
+Various code samples written in assembly language for a course on Computer Architectures + Assembly